mhowlett/NKafka/README.md

   - Do lazy-reconstruction of messages for delivery reports?
   - Generally avoid the heap.
 - Is this easier/harder than wrapping librdkafka?
-  - SSL issues, and some interop (eg producev) were very time consuming.
+  - SSL issues, and some interop (eg producev) were very time consuming
+  - But so is writing a Kafka client.

 ### Requirements

 - Compatible with Kafka 0.11.0 and above
-- Compatible with .NET Core 1.6 and above
+- Compatible with .NET Standard 1.6 and above